edgar595/projects-python/README.md

 - **Description**: This project utilizes ViLT for question answering from images.
 It includes model integration, question processing, and displaying results interactively using Streamlit.
 - **Technologies**: Python, ViLT, Streamlit, Transformers
 - **Folder**: `qa-vilt-streamlit`

+## 6. Tweet Sentiment Analysis
+- **Objective**: Analyze tweet sentiments to classify them as positive, negative, or neutral.
+- **Description**: This project involves analyzing tweet data to classify sentiments using natural language processing (NLP) techniques.
+It includes data collection, preprocessing (tokenization, stop word removal, etc.), feature extraction using TF-IDF, and classification using BERT analysis and also Vader.
+The project results are displayed using a dash app.
+Technologies: Python, NLTK, Scikit-learn, BERT, dash
+Folder: tweet-sentiment-analysis